- Dr Shih-Ning Then

-Dr Shih-Ning Then is a member of the QUT Australian Centre for Health Law research and the QUT Children and Youth Research Centre.
+Dr Shih-Ning Then is a member of the QUT Australian Centre for Health Law Research.

 ACHLR, Health and Medical Law, Medical Ethics, Children as patients, Organ and tissue transplantation and donation, Substitute decision-making, Supported decision-making, End of life decision-making, Biomedical research

 Dr Shih-Ning Then commenced with the School of Law in 2008.
 Shih-Ning is a socio-legal academic who researches and teaches in the areas of medical law and ethics.
 She is an experienced interdisciplinary researcher who has published with medical practitioners, ethicists and other interdisciplinary scholars.
 Research Shih-Ning’s research interests include: